| BWV 30 Freue dich, erlöste Schar

 Thee, faithful God, at thy command

-In holiness and godly fear to serve now.
+In holiness and godly fear to live.

 8. Aria (B)